 Cache files and data stored in your phone’s memory will be cleared, the network connection will be refreshed, and the problem should be resolved.

-Restart your device if you’re still getting the SIM error notice.
+If you’re still getting the SIM error notice, restart your device.
 If so, you can try the troubleshooting tips listed below.

 1. Contacting the Service Provider

-Activation and deactivation of your sim card are solely at the discretion of your carrier.
-So, the only way to fix this Sim not provisioned mm#2 issue is to contact the service provider’s customer care.
+Your carrier solely decides whether to activate or deactivate your SIM card.
+Therefore, the only way to fix this SIM not provisioned mm#2 issue is to contact the service provider’s customer care.

 Depending on the issue, they will either replace your sim card or activate it for you if there is no problem.